tu-delft-library/planning_for_rdm/book/stage_2.md

 :::

 :::{tab-item} Other
 * There are also storage solutions that are specific to lab groups or consortiums (e.g. the M: or N: drive or a faculty-specific server).
+You can ask your supervisor more about this.
 :::
 ::::

 ### NOT recommended for storage

 - Commercial third-party cloud storage such as Dropbox and Google Drive: avoid storing data on personal (non-TU Delft) accounts such as these, particularly personal data.
-Cloud applications such as Google and Dropbox store data outside the European Union, thus are not approved by TU Delft.
+Cloud applications such as Google and Dropbox store data outside the European Union where EU privacy regulations are not enforced, thus are not approved by TU Delft.

 - Portable drives such as hard drives and thumb drives: it’s too easy for these to get lost or fall into the wrong hands.